district-labs/web3-sets/apps/docs/pages/schemas/evm/conditions.md

 A single condition operator states it wants to "observe" when a user executes the `invoke` function with a deeply nested value inside of an object, inside of a tuple.

 The value we're searching for `0x0000...00001` inside of the `terms` field describes specific permissions assigned to a user before transaction execution.
-The purpose of this example is to demonstrate we can observe very specific slice of data in a [state artifact](/architecture/state-artifacts.md).
+The purpose of this example is to demonstrate we can observe a very specific slice of data in a [state artifact](/architecture/state-artifacts.md).